Looney Tunes River Ride: Ride design

 Village Roadshow Theme Parks approached many companies about designing audio-animatronics for the ride.
 Each company was asked to produce a "test/demo Bugs", and then Village Roadshow Theme Parks would decide on the company to go with the Bugs Bunny animatronic that they produced.
 Sydney-based company Showtronix (then known as Sally Animatronics) built a demo Bugs animatronic, which could sing the Warner Bros.
 Cartoon Cavalcade version of The Bugs Bunny Shows "This Is It", followed by his catchphrase, "Eh... what's up, doc?"
 The animatronic was designed by Greg McKee, Matt Ward, John Cox and Chris Chitty in a few weeks.
 Cox made the Bugs animatronic's sculpts and shells, while McKee, Ward and Chitty made the animatronic components using leftover air cylinders in an abandoned machine workshop in Roseville.
 They contacted Keith Scott to voice the Bugs animatronic.
 The animatronic won Showtronix the multi-$1,000,000 contract to design the animatronics for Warner Bros.
-Movie World in 1990, including the 89 animatronics (which used actuators and pneumatics) in Looney Tunes River Ride, stripping it away from their competitor, Heimo.
+Movie World in 1990, (Note: Attributed to multiple references:) including the 89 animatronics (which used actuators and pneumatics) in Looney Tunes River Ride, stripping it away from their competitor, Heimo.
 McKee supervised construction and artistic finish of the animatronics.
 Cox used the poses from the characters' model sheets as reference for creating the 3D sculptures, replicating the colours of each character with coloured plasticine.
 In order to make sure that the finished animatronics were the correct size and had an accurate likeness to the characters, the designers made plaster waste moulds of the sculptures and laid 8 millimetres of dark green plasticine into them, creating a smaller fibreglass part for the fur on each part.
 After the animatronics were built, Village Roadshow Theme Parks decided to use all the demo Bugs animatronics (including one designed by Heimo) in the ride.
 Some of Showtronix's staff would later join Sally Corporation in Jacksonville, Florida, who went on to design Looney Tunes animatronics for Six Flags Over Texas' Yosemite Sam and the Gold River Adventure! in 1992.